LegendDuoKeeper/Pokermon-Ext/README.md

 Short-ish explanation for why each joker does what it does:

-  -I started this project almost entirely from a desire to add jokers to make the non-Hearts suits better because they had comparatively weak support at the time.
+  I started this project almost entirely from a desire to add jokers to make the non-Heart suits better because they had comparatively weak support at the time.

-  -Petili's Dex entry talks about its leaves being reinvigorating, applied that to gaining a burst of energy for the last hand of the round.
+  -Petilil's Dex entry talks about its leaves being reinvigorating, so I applied that to gaining a burst of energy for the last hand of the round.
 It was given spades
     due to the Lilligants having association with dancing, and the World Tarot card has a dancer on it.

   -Lilligant's Dex entry mentions how difficult it is to take care of, often withering at the slightest lapse in maintenance.
 I attempted to re-create these maintenance
     difficulties by including a rather harsh punishment for playing the wrong suit, but to otherwise give a reasonably strong payout for a spade deck.

-  -I'm currently not thrilled how Lilligant-H works, but its Dex entries give little to nothing to work with, and I wanted to try theming it around a Sun-based effect
+  -I'm currently not thrilled with how Lilligant-H works, but its Dex entries give little to nothing to work with, and I wanted to try theming it around a Sun-based effect
     as best as I could for an environment with no weather effects.
 It does function quite similarly to Exeggutor, which is partly why I'm unhappy with it.

 -